Help & FAQs

 - Interference from other devices in your home

 Changing your speed tier for a faster connection

 Tangerine gives their customers the ability to change their speed tier at any time, as long as the speed increase is supported by theri NBN delivery method.
 This is a quick and easy process that happens remotely with no need for a technician to visit your home - you can login to the Self Care Portal and make the request under 'Change NBN plan' and our team will take care of the rest.
 Speed changes can usually be processed on the same day as the request is made, so you won't need to wait for your Wifi speed to be taken to the next level.

 Recent Help Articles

-- How can I keep my ADSL connection secure ?
+- How can I check my ADSL usage ?